Pa1best/direct-shape-framework/CONTRIBUTING.md

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

-If you have found a new bug, [create a new Issue](https://github.com/electron/electron/issues/new).
+If you have found a new bug, [create a new Issue](https://github.com/electron/electron/issues/new) and press Get started in Bug report section.

 #### How To Submit A (Good) Bug Report?

 Explain the problem and include additional details to help maintainers reproduce the problem:

-> **Use [Bug] prefix** in the Issue Title to help others identify this Issue as a Bug

 * **Create a single Issue for single bug** Do not enumerate multiple bugs or feature requests in the same issue.
 * **Use a clear and descriptive title** for the issue to identify the problem.